Host RPC Threat Model

 | The repository root is not a secret | The pipe or socket name is a deterministic function of the root path |

-| The VS Code extension is the intended client | No caller identity is checked today |
+| A local client (the ambient-verification hooks today) is the intended caller | No caller identity is checked beyond the session token and served-root binding |

 | Co-tenants on the machine are out of scope | Shared CI agents, remote desktops with untrusted peers, and multi-user servers are unsupported |